Tag Archives: sausage

 Sausage Stuffing

-1. Take 1 lb of Italian sausage (pork or chicken) out of casing and fry in a heavy pan, chopping into bits.
+1) Take 1/2 lb of Organic Italian turkey sausage out of casing and fry in a large pot, chopping into small bits until cooked through.
+Move sausage to plate and set aside.

 • Cooked Sausage

-4. Gradually add about 2 cups of chicken broth and stir until moistened.
+4. Gradually add about 2 cups of chicken broth and stir until moistened adding more broth as needed.
+Should be moistened but not soaking wet.

-5. Place in baking dish.
+5. Place in sprayed baking dish.
 You can refrigerate for 1-2 days.
-Heat on 350 for 30 minutes (add additional broth if needed).
+Heat on 350 for 30 minutes (add about 1/4 cup of chicken broth before heating if looks dry).

 Cranberry Pear Relish